-Perhaps best of all, you can filter by Attribute value.
-So it’s easy to make sure you are compliant with the requirements of companies and governments as well as to make sure you are sending the invitation to chat to someone who really is interested.
+Perhaps, the best tool is filtering by Attribute values.
+It’s easy to make sure you are compliant with the requirements of companies and governments as well as to make sure you are sending the invitation to chat to someone who really is interested:

 Now compose your message.
 The message field must be filled to a maximum of 4000 chars.
 Here, you have the option to insert media, such as images and videos, as well as an RSS feed, which might be, for example, updating the user with financial information.
 The Text-to-Speech feature is available in the broadcast (Auto mode only).

 This feature means the recipient jumps right in on the topic that interests them.

 For example.
 Your message might be about an exciting, new offer aimed at customers from the previous six months.
 It would, therefore, end with the question: ''would you like to learn more about this offer''.
 You select as your start interaction the answer ''yes'', which will avoid the need for the user to work through the conversation from the start.

 If you want to save your message in order to use it again, you can make it a template.
 Just click Save New Template and enter a name for it.
 You will be able to use this message in an unlimited number of broadcasts.

 To schedule the broadcast to go out automatically at a later date, tick the Configure Broadcast Scheduling box.
-It will provide you with a short form to define date, time, timezone and broadcast frequency.
+It will provide you with a short form to define the date, time, timezone and broadcast frequency.
 You can automate the schedule so that your chatbot will broadcast the message every day, week, month or at any interval you define and at any hour.